-Female Birth Control in Honolulu, HI
+Female Contraceptives in Honolulu, HI

 Today, there are many options as it relates to birth control.
 The highly trained OBGYN specialists at Ko’olau Women’s Health Care will take the time to find the one that is best suited to your needs, and those of your partner.
 Call our Honolulu office or Kailua office to schedule an appointment today.

 Hormonal birth control can often help to regulate a woman’s menstrual cycle and associated symptoms by stabilizing her hormones.
 While hormonal contraceptives are particularly common, they are not recommended for each and every female.
-This decision will be based upon the patient’s health and any prior conditions or risk factors she may have.
+This decision will be based on the patient’s health and any prior conditions or risk factors she may have.

 Birth Control Pills

 Birth control pills are a form of oral contraception that generally contain two hormones, estrogen and progestin, and are taken daily to prevent a woman’s ovaries from releasing eggs.
 They also help to prevent pregnancy by causing the cervical mucus to thicken, which blocks sperm from fertilizing an egg.
 Birth control pills are safe, effective, and convenient, though they may be less effective for women who are overweight.
 Additionally, vomiting and/or diarrhea may keep the pill from working properly to prevent pregnancy.
 If a woman is concerned about this, a backup method of birth control should be used.